StiegOlSauer/pclf_liberation.Altis/README.md

 * Accomplish meaningful secondary objectives that will benefit your progression,
 * Never lose your progress with the built-in server-side save system.

-Original work belongs to team of [GREUH Liberation](https://github.com/GreuhZbug/greuh_liberation.Altis) team.
+Original work belongs to team of [GREUH Liberation](https://github.com/GreuhZbug/greuh_liberation.Altis) mission.